 Location: 14950 El Monte Rd, Lakeside, CA 92040

 Oma’s is open from the end of September to the end of October from Tuesday to Saturday from 10:00.
-All tickets must be purchased online before you arrive so make sure you come prepared.
 This promises to be a fun-filled adventure with the family for the day.

 4. Palomar Pumpkin Palooka

 Location: 1200 Laurel Tree Ln, Carlsbad, CA, US 92011

 This yearly event is a fun time for the entire family with hundreds, if not thousands, of pumpkins to choose from.
 Enjoy free entry into the pumpkin patch at Palomar Pumpkin Palooka and an array of activities to keep you and the kids entertained.
 There are inflatable slides, kid’s movie nights and even some archery to participate in.